-The Magnum 3 has been designed with 4 risers per side.
+The Swiftmax 2 has been designed with 3 risers per side.
 The A riser is covered with coloured webbing, to allow for easy identification.

-The A risers are split into two, the smaller riser - holding only the outermost A line - is the 'Baby A' and has been designed this way to make applying big ears simple.
+The A risers are split into two, the smaller riser - holding only the outermost A line - is the 'AR3 riser' and has been designed this way to make applying big ears simple.
+The risers also feature a Big Ears system which holds the ears engaged.

-The risers feature certified trimmers to adjust the trim speed of the wing but there is no foot operated accelerator system.
+The risers feature certified trimmers to adjust the trim speed of the wing, there is no foot operated accelerator system.

-In the unlikely event of a brake line snapping in flight, or a handle becoming detached, the glider can be flown by gently pulling the rear risers (D-risers) for directional control.
+In the unlikely event of a brake line snapping in flight, or a handle becoming detached, the glider can be flown by gently pulling the rear risers (C-risers) for directional control.